IceTTTb/PlaneTR3D/README.md

 This is the official implementation of our [ICCV 2021 paper](https://arxiv.org/abs/2107.13108)

 <img src="misc/network.jpg" width="600">

+## News
+- 2021.08.08: The visualization code is available now.
+You can find it in 'disp.py'.
+A simple example of how to visualize the results is showed in 'eval_planeTR.py'.

 ## TODO
-- Supplement 2D/3D visualization code.
+- ~~Supplement 2D/3D visualization code.~~

 ## Getting Started